Tikkun olam: Lurianic Kabbalah

 The association between the Lurianic conception of tikkun and ethical action assigns an ultimate significance to even small acts of kindness and small improvements of social policy.
-However, this association can be a double-edged sword and has begun to trigger critique even within the social justice community.
-On one hand, seeing each action as raising a divine spark can motivate people to action by giving them hope that their actions will have long-term value.
-On the other hand, if this is done in a manner that separates the concept of tikkun olam from its other meanings as found in rabbinic literature and the Aleinu prayer, the risk of privileging actions that have no real significance and represent personal agendas is introduced.
+However, if this is done in a manner that separates the concept of tikkun olam from its other meanings as found in rabbinic literature and the Aleinu prayer, there is a risk of privileging actions that have no real religious significance and represent personal agendas more than Judaism itself.

-The application of Lurianic Kabbalah to ethical mitzvot and social action is particularly striking because Lurianic Kabbalah saw itself as repairing dimensions within the spiritual, the mystical worlds, rather than this world and its social relations.
+The application of Lurianic Kabbalah to ethical mitzvot and social action is particularly striking because Lurianic Kabbalah saw itself as repairing dimensions within the spiritual and mystical worlds, rather than this world and its social relations.
 Author Lawrence Fine points to two features of Lurianic Kabbalah that have made it adaptable to ethical mitzvot and social action.
 First, he points out that a generation recovering from the tragedy of the Holocaust resonates with the imagery of shattered vessels.
 Second, both Lurianic Kabbalah and ethical understandings of tikkun olam emphasize the role of human responsibility and action.